Nicotine marketing: Mood changes

 Poorer people also smoke more.
 When marketing cigarettes to the developing world, tobacco companies associate their product with an affluent Western lifestyle.
 However, in the developed world, smoking has almost vanished among the affluent.
-Smoking rates among the American poor are much higher than among the rich, with rates of over 40% for those with a high school equivalency diploma.
+Smoking rates among the American poor are much higher than among the rich, with rates of over 40% for those with the equivalent of a US high school diploma.
 These differences have been attributed to both lack of healthcare and to selective marketing to socio-economic, racial, and sexual minorities.
 The tobacco industry targeted young rural men by creating advertisements with images of cowboys, hunters, and race car drivers.
 Teens in rural areas are less likely to be exposed to anti-tobacco messages in the media.
 Low-income and predominantly minority neighborhoods often have more tobacco retailers and more tobacco advertising than other neighborhoods.

 The tobacco industry focuses marketing towards vulnerable groups, contributing to the large disparity in smoking and health problems.
 The tobacco industry has marketed heavily to African Americans, sexual minorities, and even the homeless and the mentally ill.
 In 1995, Project SCUM, which targeted sexual and racial minorities and homeless people in San Francisco, was planned by R. J. Reynolds Tobacco Company (a British American Tobacco subsidiary).

 Tobacco companies have often been progressive in their hiring policies, employing women and people of colour when this was controversial.
 They also donate some of their profits to a variety of organizations that help people in need.